slds-lmu/yahpo_gym/yahpo_gym/docs/source/extending.rst

 Extending YAHPO Gym
 ************************

-This document describes how to extend yahpo gym with new configurations and scenarios.
+This document describes how to extend YAHPO Gym with new configurations and scenarios.
 PR's with new problems are welcome!
 See below on how to add new problem sets.

 There are two main steps that need to be added for a new `scenario` locally.